rmcanany/SolidEdgeHousekeeper/README.md

 Execute the query with the syntax `%{Server.Query|Rx}`.

-Each query in the list is assigned an ID number.
-Replace `x` in `Rx` with the ID number of the desired query.
+Only one server and one query are supported at the moment.
+Replace `x` in `Rx` to retrieve the 'x' field in the query list.

+Example: %{Server.Query|R1} will return the first item in the query list.

 ## General Page